Wednesday, March 19, 2008

 • Martin Theobald: TopX 2.0.
 Object store for top-k query processing.
 Supports BM25 for full text, and employs many IR optimization techniques for speeding up query execution.
 The 2.0 version implements inverted indexes for XML and various optimizations.

-• Ralf Schenkel: Extended the discussion about TopX
+• Ralf Schenkel: Extended the discussion about TopX.

 Break

 • Mariano Consens: Why retrieval effectiveness measures matter.
 In DB we measure efficiency, scalability, simplicity, elegance, but rarely effectiveness (yours truly begs to differ, but I was not even classified in DB to start with :-).
 In INEX you need to retrieve a ranked list of *non-overlapping* elements.
 Therefore, in the results it makes sense to eliminate overlaps.
-Since we assign a "monotonic" measure of relevance in the atomic elements the parent, container models will have a relevance that depends on the relevance of the leaf items.
+Since we assign a "monotonic" measure of relevance in the atomic elements, the parent container models will have a relevance that depends on the relevance of the leaf items.

 • Harold Schoning: Discussion on implementing full text search on Tamino and other interesting topics.
 Need to check in more detail.